 - It must be `wholly, exclusively and necessary’ for your business; and

-- You should obtain and retain receipts just in case the taxman ever asks to see these in the future
+- You should obtain and retain receipts just in case the taxman ever asks to see these in the future.

-Contracting and working abroad
+Contracting abroad -expenses

-What should you bear in mind
+What should you bear in mind?

 Please take account of the above as these are key when claiming for such costs.

 Indeed, this may all seem quite over the top.
-However, these are HM Revenue & Customs’ (HMRC) rules.
+However, these are HM Revenue & Customs (HMRC) rules.
 When you have a receipt or invoice that includes spending for a personal benefit, you cannot claim for it.

-Further things to think about
+Contracting abroad -further things to think about

-Key to note, when you incur expenses while working abroad, please treat the foreign costs just like you would when you spend back in the UK.
+When you incur expenses while working abroad, please treat the foreign costs just like you would when you spend back in the UK.
 Therefore, please keep the receipts and claim the whole amount back.

 HMRC’s benchmark rates